Patilpankajsudhakar/Wafer_Detection_circleci_End_to_end_project/README.md

 #### Data Validation

-    In This step, we perform different sets of validation on the given set of training files.
+    In this step, we perform different sets of validation on the given set of training files.

     Name Validation: We validate the name of the files based on the given name in the schema file.
 We have created a regex pattern as per the name given in the schema file to use for validation.
 After validating